-Most experts do a great job of presenting the problems children with Autism Spectrum Disorder face during their adolescent years.
+Most experts do a great job of presenting the problems teens with autism in teenage years face during their adolescence.
 This two-part article gives parents some important tips and suggestions.

 Part 1 presents problems.
 Part 2 gives suggestions that have worked for parents of teens with ASD.
 Click here for Part 2 – Solutions

 Problems Teens with Autism Spectrum Disorder Syndrome Often Face

 Diane Kennedy, in her 2002 book The ADHD Autism Connection, writes the years from twelve to seventeen are “the saddest and most difficult time” for people with Autism Spectrum Disorder (ASD).
 Of course, this is not true of every teen as some do extremely well, typically dependent on the level of acuity on the autism scale as well as intervention techniques used to help the child.

 Children with ASD can often be indifferent to what others think allowing them to be ambivalent to the intense peer pressure of adolescence.
 They can show incredible focus leading them to become accomplished musicians, historians, mathematicians, etc.